 Nugent, Gardner, and Ruder all are defying those who say compassion and profitability are a contradiction.
 Each business is profitable, and each does so by a unique investment in people.

-The point here is simple: faith applied to work can have transformative impact on entire communities.
+The point here is simple: faith applied to work can have a transformative impact on entire communities.

 For me, this means three things: